 Hiking at Georgia State Parks can be done on your own through more than 600 miles of trails by signing up for a ranger-led guided hike to learn about the park’s history, ecology, and so much more.
 You could also check out some of the world’s backcountry trails.

-No matter what time of year you go to hike in Georgia you will find the beauty of the state to be amazing when you experience the lack of leaves on trees during the winter while allowing you access to see features that summer vegetation conceals or witness the incredible colours of the trees in the fall as you hike.
+No matter what time of year you go to hike in Georgia, you will find the beauty of the state to be amazing when you experience the lack of leaves on trees during the winter, while allowing you access to see features that summer vegetation conceals or witness the incredible colours of the trees in the fall as you hike.
 There are incredible finds in the state, such as the bamboo forest located in Atlanta and Fort Mountain’s “Heart.”

 Wonder of Nature

 In addition to Georgia’s Seven Natural Wonders, Georgia has more than 60 State Parks & Historic Sites that cover some of the most beautiful areas in the state.
-One of these beautiful areas is Amicalola Falls, the tallest cascading waterfall in the Southeastern United States & known as “Georgia’s Little Grand Canyon” for its carved landscape similar to the Grand Canyon nearly 2,000 miles away.
-Some of these sites are preserved & protected includes the granite outcrops of Arabia Mountain and the pristine beaches of Cumberland Island.
+One of these beautiful areas is Amicalola Falls, the tallest cascading waterfall in the eastern United States, which is one of Georgia’s most spectacular natural wonders.
+Some of these sites are preserved and protected, including the granite outcrops of Arabia Mountain and the pristine beaches of Cumberland Island.

 Seasonal Activities in the North Georgia Mountains